-Our educational services are designed to help bridge the gaps between therapies, audiological services, and a student’s classroom environment based on their auditory needs.
+Bridging the gaps between therapies, audiological services, and a student’s classroom environment based on their auditory needs.

 CHC’s certified Teachers of the Deaf and Hard of Hearing are specially trained to provide support services that will enhance the academic experience.
 Our goal is to contribute to each student’s ability to reach their true potential in the least restrictive classroom environment.
 With the right educational support services, your child with hearing loss can thrive academically.

 CHC is here for you every step of the way in your child’s listening, language, social-emotional and educational development.
 Educational support is a vitally important step in your child’s journey with hearing loss because it bridges the gap between center-based speech/language therapy and the academic environment.